The Tomorrow War is an alien invasion story with a time-traveling premise. But you should only watch this for the former.

 If you don’t, consider examples like Avengers: Endgame.
 How many holes can you find in that story?
 But in the end, was it still enjoyable because of the action and acting?

 Well, I strongly stand for my declaration.
-I say too that The Tomorrow War is yet another shining example.
+I say too that The Tomorrow War is yet another shining example of what I mean.
 This Amazon Prime feature is all about messy alien fights in and out.
-When the action finally starts, it’s one fiery sequence from one to another.
-With well-timed interludes for you to catch your breath or to go get a soda too.
+When the action starts, it’s one fiery sequence from one to another.
+There are also well-timed interludes for you to catch your breath or to go get a soda.

-As expected, Chris Pratt delivers his usual charismatic, family man goodness.
+As expected, Chris Pratt delivers his usual charismatic, family man goodness too.
 Most other supporting characters had minimal screen time but the majority threw in their best.

 On the flip side, this is seriously not a story to be examined.
 Not even from a casual point of view.
 Without giving away spoilers, let me just say how the movie ended was what ought to have been done in the first place.
 It was obviously also no difficult task given how easily it was accomplished by a ragtag team with basic firearms.